smartcontractkit/documentation/docs/chainlink-keepers/job-scheduler.md

 ## Entering Upkeep Details

-To complete the upkeep registration process using time-based triggers, you must enter some information about your upkeep including its name, gas limit, starting balance, and contact information.
+To complete the upkeep registration process, you must enter some information about your upkeep including its name, gas limit, starting balance LINK, and contact information.

 > 📘 Job Scheduler Gas requirements
 >